Skip to content

 Step 5Test Your Connection

-After connecting your Bluetooth printer or scanner, test the connection in Windows 11 to ensure it’s working properly.
-Try printing a document or scanning an item.
-For printing, go to File > Print and select your new Bluetooth printer, then click Print.
+After connecting the Bluetooth printer or scanner, testing the connection in Windows 11 ensures proper operation.
+Printing a document or scanning an item serves as a good test.
+For printing, go to File > Print and select the new Bluetooth printer, then click Print.

 1. Open a document or picture you want to print or scan.